brad-yates/brad-yates/README.md

 - 👀 I’m interested in web design, data alaysis, and graphing with D3.JS!
 - 🌱 I’m currently learning JavaScript, React.Js, D3.js, and Node.JS
-- 💞️ I’m looking to collaborate on open source project and any financial analysis work with code
+- 💞️ I’m looking to collaborate on open source projects and any financial analysis work with code
 - 📫 How to reach me [Twitter](https://www.twitter.com/bradfresco/)

 <br />